 8. I can’t find if my jurisdiction will accept the class anywhere on your website.
 How do I find out?

-We welcome any questions, comments or concerns.
+We welcome any comments, concerns or inquiries.
 Dr. Novick is available to directly speak with Monday – Friday, 9-5 PST at (949) 715-2694.
-Or, please e-mail him at [email protected]
+He can also be reached by e-mail at [email protected]